List of Twin Peaks characters: Jacques Renault

 Jacques, played by Walter Olkewicz, used to be a woodcutter but had to quit that job because of his considerable weight.
 He then went to other jobs, working as a bartender at the Roadhouse in Twin Peaks as well as a croupier at One Eyed Jack's, a casino and brothel located across the Canada–US border.
 Together with Leo Johnson, he ran drugs from Canada into Twin Peaks.
-Both Leo and Jacques had (rough) sex with Laura Palmer the night she was killed.
+Both Leo and Jacques rape Laura Palmer the night she is killed.

 He flees from the Twin Peaks police into Canada, but is questioned incognito by Agent Cooper at One Eyed Jacks.
 Cooper tricks him into returning to Twin Peaks, where he is ambushed and arrested on the charge of murdering Laura Palmer.
-Having been shot and wounded during the arrest, he is taken to hospital, where Laura's father Leland suffocates him with a pillow, apparently as revenge on the supposed killer of his daughter.
+Having been shot and wounded during the arrest, he is taken to the hospital, where Laura's father, Leland, suffocates him with a pillow, apparently as revenge on the supposed killer of his daughter.

 Bernard Renault

-Bernard, played by Clay Wilcox is the youngest of the Renault brothers.
+Bernard, played by Clay Wilcox, is the youngest of the Renault brothers.
 He helps Jacques in his drug running and warns him to stay away from the Roadhouse.
 He is captured and interrogated by the Bookhouse Boys but refuses to answer their questions.
 He is later murdered by Leo Johnson and left in the woods.

 Jean Renault

 Jean, played by Michael Parks, is the eldest and most ruthless of the three brothers, but hides his ruthlessness behind a soft-spoken, charming appearance.
 He is described as being involved in gambling, extortion, drug dealing and other crimes in the Northwest before his first appearance in the series.

 He first appears during Blackie's attempt to wrest control of One Eyed Jack's from owner Benjamin Horne.
 He reportedly once sold insurance for the brothel to Horne and is also the lover of Blackie's younger sister Nancy.
 Now, he acts as a go-between for Blackie, who's holding Horne's daughter Audrey ransom, and Horne, but he also has a personal score to settle: he wants to get revenge on Agent Cooper, who he blames for the death of his younger brothers.
-His intentions are thwarted as Cooper and Sheriff Truman infiltrate One Eyed Jack's and rescue Audrey.
+His intentions are thwarted as Cooper and Sheriff Harry S. Truman infiltrate One Eyed Jack's and rescue Audrey.

 On the night Audrey is rescued, Jean kills Blackie, takes control of the brothel, and acquires the services of Ben Horne's henchman Hank Jennings.
 Later, he stages a plot to frame Cooper for drug running, leading to Cooper's temporary suspension.
 He is eventually killed by Cooper during a hostage standoff at Dead Dog Farm.